bobbyziom/20125364CODE/src/firmware/README.md

 ### v2

 Version 2 is the current built and is maintained until the next hardware iteration of the project.
-For more information about features and current functionality go to the [firmware v2 section](https://github.com/bobbyziom/chirp-nora/tree/master/src/firmware/production/v2).

 ### Device API